 Can I Mount a Light Fixture Above the Hoop?

-It should be high enough to avoid ball strike, otherwise it could impede the play on the court.
+It should be high enough to avoid a ball strike, otherwise, it could impede the play on the court.
 If it is ceiling mounted, then it shouldn’t be an issue.